JacobUns/DND-Brain/Aothir/Campaigns/The Price of Sacrifice.md

 ---
 ### Rejection to the quest - some artefacts
-_Jezia watches you in silence as your decision settles in the room like dust.
+_[[Jezia Luth|Jezia]] watches you in silence as your decision settles in the room like dust.
 The lines around his eyes deepen—not with anger, but with something older.
 Worn.
 Heavy._

 “You would cast aside the burden.
 After coming this far.”